 - Baseball Canada 18U Championship

 - Baseball Canada 22U Championship

-- Baseball Canada 21U Women Championship
+- Baseball Canada 19U Women Championship

 - Baseball Canada Men's Championship

 - Baseball Canada Women's Championship

-The dates for hosting these events are as follows: 22U on the first weekend of August, Canada Cup and 21U Women's during the second weekend of August, the 18U and Women's on the third weekend and all remaining events on the last weekend of August .
+The dates for hosting these events are as follows: 22U on the first weekend of August (in 2025 it was approved to hold on the second weekend), Canada Cup and 19U Women's during the second weekend of August, the 18U and Women's on the third weekend and all remaining events on the last weekend of August.
 However, from time to time deviations must be made for a wide variety of reasons.
 The Women's event is usually an exception as it is used to select players for the national women team and it's dates can be moved around to accommodate that.